 Both peripheral vascular disease and diabetic neuropathy are two conditions that can lead to:

-- Ulcers: which are wounds that take time to heal or become easily infected.
+- Ulcers: wounds that take time to heal or become easily infected.

-- Infections: such as cellulitis on the skin, osteomyelitis or bone infections and abscesses.
+- Infections include cellulitis on the skin, osteomyelitis, or bone infections and abscesses.

-- Gangrene : which is a dead tissue that occurs as a result of blood circulation problems.
+- Gangrene: is a dead tissue that occurs due to blood circulation problems.

-- Charcot arthropathy: which presents fractures and dislocations that can cause serious deformities in the feet.
+- Charcot arthropathy: which presents fractures and dislocations that can cause severe deformities in the feet.